UK FTSE set for biggest weekly gain in six months; BHP rallies

 "Short-term I'd probably be 'short' the FTSE because the issues in the Ukraine could influence this market and I think they are going to keep it on a knife's edge," Mark Priest, senior trader at ETX Capital, said.

-Another London-based trader said that some clients were already taking profit on UK stocks after the past week's gains and that he also expected a slight correction in the short term.

-The FTSE is still down 2 percent since late July, dragged down by tension in Ukraine and the Middle East, as well as concerns about a tightening of the U.S. monetary policy.
+The FTSE was still down 2 percent since late July, dragged down by geopolitical tensions from Ukraine to the Middle East, as well as concerns about a tightening of the U.S. monetary policy.

-Helping support the FTSE on Friday was global miner BHP Billiton, whose shares rose 2.4 percent after it declared its preference for a spin-off of its unwanted aluminium, manganese and nickel assets.
+Helping support the FTSE on Friday was global miner BHP Billiton, which added 5.4 points to the index after it declared its preference for a demerger of its unwanted aluminium, manganese and nickel assets.
+Its shares rose 3 percent.

-The spin-off would set the stage for the formation of a separate company that one report said could be worth $14 billion.
-(Editing by Alison Williams)
+The demerger would set the stage for the formation of a separate company that one report said could be worth $14 billion.

+The second release of Britain's second-quarter GDP data, due at 0830 GMT, is expected to show the UK economy grew by 0.8 percent quarter-on-quarter in the three months to the end of June.

+Earlier this week, the Bank of England slashed its wage growth forecasts, leading money market investor to push back expectations for a UK interest rate rise until the first quarter of next year at the earliest.
+(Reporting By Francesco Canepa; Editing by Toby Chopra)

 * Redrow made 814p/share proposal (Adds details of Redrow offer)